albertopiras/polymer-checkbox-ajax/README.md

 ```
 $ npm start
 ```

-Angular Dashboard will run on http://localhost:8000/app
+"npm start" will automatically start a local server to run the demo.

-The app will run on localhost:5000
+The Demo app will run on localhost:5000

 ### Version
 1.0